Combined Annual Wage Reporting Employment Tax Problem Inquiries

-IRS-CAWR cases are reviewed by tax examiners who attempt to reconcile the discrepancy without contact with the employer.
-This includes additional research to determine if information was recently filed and/or corrected in the interim.
-The tax examiner review begins in April each year for the second preceding tax year (for example: during 2016 IRS is analyzing tax year 2014 IRS-CAWR cases).
-If, after the initial case analysis, a discrepancy remains, the tax examiner issues a Letter 99C, P Letter of Employment Tax Problem (CAWR).
+IRS-CAWR cases review begins in April each year for the second preceding tax year (for example: during 2017 IRS is analyzing tax year 2015 IRS-CAWR cases).
+If, after the initial case analysis, a discrepancy remains, a Letter 99C, Letter of Employment Tax Problem (CAWR) is issued.
 The Letter 99C informs the taxpayer of a discrepancy between amounts reported on the employment tax returns (i.e.: the Forms 94X or Schedule H) and amounts on the following information returns: Forms W-2, 1099R, 1099G and W-2G.

 The IRS must receive your response within 45 days of the date of the 99C Letter.
 If a response is not received within this timeframe the case will be closed, and the employer will be subject to the additional tax increase outlined in the correspondence.

 How to Prepare Your Response:

 - If you use the services of an accountant or payroll service provider they will receive a copy from the IRS.

 - Review your employment tax information and compare it to the issues raised on the CAWR letter.

 - If you did not file all the required Form(s) 941, submit them to the IRS, by attaching them behind the Letter 99C and response page.

 - If you disagree with the issues on the notice/letter, provide your explanation in a signed statement.